 The adjustment of status process can be extremely complex.
 There are issues that could lead to the denial or delay of your application, programs you might not know about, and waivers you may be eligible for.

 When you work with me, Boston immigration attorney Giselle M. Rodriguez, I ensure that you’re using the right application and providing the right evidence.
-I help you navigate the interview process and take advantage of any waivers you may be eligible for.
-Schedule your first appointment today to ensure that your adjustment of status goes as smoothly as possible.
+I’ll help you navigate the interview process and take advantage of any waivers you may be eligible for.
+Schedule an consultation today to ensure that your adjustment of status goes as smoothly as possible.